kubernetes/community/contributors/guide/pull-requests.md

 * Sausage => squash

- Do squash when there are several commits to fix bugs in the original commit(s), address reviewer feedback, etc. Really we only want to see the end state and commit message for the whole PR.
+ Do squash when there are several commits to fix bugs in the original commit(s), address reviewer feedback, etc. Really we only want to see the end state and commit message for the whole pull request.

 * Layers => don't squash

  Don't squash when there are independent changes layered to achieve a single goal.
 For instance, writing a code munger could be one commit, applying it could be another, and adding a precommit check could be a third.
-One could argue they should be separate PRs, but there's really no way to test/review the munger without seeing it applied, and there needs to be a precommit check to ensure the munged output doesn't immediately get out of date.
+One could argue they should be separate pull requests, but there's really no way to test/review the munger without seeing it applied, and there needs to be a precommit check to ensure the munged output doesn't immediately get out of date.

 A commit, as much as possible, should be a single logical change.